GaryChengld/LearningAWS/DAV-C01-preparation.md

 * To the failed instances: AWS CodeDeploy rolls back deployments by redeploying a previously deployed revision of an application as a new deployment on the failed instances.
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt2-q22-i1.jpg">

+* The CodeDeploy agent is a software package that, when installed and configured on an instance, makes it possible for that instance to be used in CodeDeploy deployments.
+The CodeDeploy agent archives revisions and log files on instances.
+The CodeDeploy agent cleans up these artifacts to conserve disk space.
+You can use the :max_revisions: option in the agent configuration file to specify the number of application revisions to the archive by entering any positive integer.
+CodeDeploy also archives the log files for those revisions.
+All others are deleted, except for the log file of the last successful deployment.

+#### CodePipeline

+* You can add an approval action to a stage in a CodePipeline pipeline at the point where you want the pipeline to stop so someone can manually approve or reject the action.
+Approval actions can't be added to Source stages.
+Source stages can contain only source actions.

 ### Development